ghazan-game/ghazan/README.md

 You move forward by typing the characters/words next to you.
 In the picture above, you could start typing the characters `e`, `q`, `u`, `a` and `t` to move downwards or `s`, `h`, `e`, `r` and `i` to move upwards.
 Empty pixels between words can be crossed by typing ⎵ (Space).

 If you get stuck in a dead end or just want to go back, press ⌫ (Backspace) like you would normally delete characters.
+If the lava melted you, refresh the page to try again.

 That's it, now you can play!